 But it's not gutter cleaning and power washing he's passionate about.
 “I’m passionate about what it does to my customers," Mark explains.
 "When you leave the customer feeling like they couldn’t have done it without you — that is what you fall in love with.”

 A career should be about more than the roles and responsibilities that make up your job description.
 If you don’t find inspiration or fulfillment, then your creativity and productivity will plummet.
 So take a moment to ask yourself what lights a fire under you — and if your current job doesn’t, start exploring other options.

 Working for someone else means accepting the fact that you’ll only be able to rise so far.
 Some people are comfortable when someone else takes the lead — but if you’re like Curtis McDowell, it makes you feel powerless.

 The 31-year-old got his start in the moving industry as operations manager for the largest moving franchisor in North America.
 However, the higher-ups refused to acknowledge or consider his ideas — and it stunted Curtis’ career growth and development.

 “I saw that the business was fragmented and I had ideas for how to improve,” Curtis says.
 “None of those ideas ever took effect and I realized I could be doing this better on my own.”

-So he researched his options and discovered You Move Me.
-He took control of his life and now he’s in charge of his business and his future.
+So he researched his options and took control of his life.
+Now he’s in charge of his business and his future.